Models (band): 1983–1985: The Pleasure of Your Company to Out of Mind, Out of Sight

 In early 1985, Models started recording material for their next album, Out of Mind, Out of Sight, produced by Launay, Lucas and Mark Opitz.
-A single from the album, "Barbados", was released in March, which peaked at No. 2.
+A single from the album, "Barbados", was released in March, and peaked at No. 2.
 It was a reggae influenced song co-written by Freud and Duffield (prior to his departure).
 The song related a tale of alcoholism and suicide, it later provided Freud with the titles of his two autobiographies, I Am the Voice Left from Drinking (2002) and I Am the Voice Left from Rehab (2007).
 The video clip was influenced by the film, The Deer Hunter, it included a cameo by Garry Gary Beers of INXS and was directed by Richard Lowenstein.

 On 13 July, Models performed four songs for the Oz for Africa concert (part of the global Live Aid program) – "Big on Love", "I Hear Motion", "Stormy Tonight", "Out of Mind, Out of Sight".
 It was broadcast in Australia (on both Seven Network and Nine Network) and on MTV in the United States.
 Models went on a national tour with I'm Talking in July.
 In November, the band appeared on The Royal Variety Performance for Prince Charles and Princess Diana – Rocking the Royals at the Victoria State Arts Centre.
 The band released their most commercially successful work with the No. 1 hit single "Out of Mind, Out of Sight" in June and the No. 3 album Out of Mind, Out of Sight in August.
 "Out of Mind, Out of Sight" was the only No. 1 single on the Australian singles chart for 1985 by an Australian artist.
 (Midnight Oil's Species Deceases which peaked at No. 1 on the singles charts in December 1985 was an EP.)
 For the album, Models were Freud, Kelly, Mason, Matthews, Price and Valentine with Zan Abeyratne, and her twin sister, Sherine Abeyratne (Big Pig) on backing vocals.

-"Cold Fever" released in October was their next single, which peaked into the Top 40.
-It was followed by a Christmas single, "King of Kings", which contains portions of a speech by Martin Luther King Jr., issued in December with all proceeds donated to the Salvation Army, but it did not chart into the Top 50.
+"Cold Fever" released in October was their next single, which appeared momentarily in the Top 40.
+It was followed by a Christmas single, "King of Kings", which contains portions of a speech by Martin Luther King Jr., issued in December with all proceeds donated to the Salvation Army, but it did not chart in the Top 50.
 In 1986, Geffen Records released Out of Mind, Out of Sight in the US and it appeared on the Billboard 200 albums chart, with the single, "Out of Sight, Out of Mind", peaking at No. 37 on the Billboard Hot 100 singles chart.
 The band toured the US in November supporting Orchestral Manoeuvres in the Dark.